kashelton17/11-hw-employee-tracker/README.md

  ## Installation
-download repository and npm i, create database and tables using schema.db
+ download repository and npm i and add .env file with user, password and database where:
+ DB_NAME=?
+ DB_USER=?
+ DB_PASSWORD=?

  ## Usage